-For those of you who are interested in learning what is CBD (Cannabinoids) then this post is for you.
+For those of you who are interested in learning what is CBD (Cannabinoids), then this post is for you.
+It will provide you with all the information on CBD (Cannabinoids), from what is CBD to how it works.
+Most important, why is it so different to the famous cannabis component THC.

-All of us love Marijuana and most of us know that it contains two main components, THC and CBD.
+All of us love marijuana and most of us know that cannabis contains two main components, THC and CBD.
+The thing is, most people don’t really know what is CBD and furthermore, they are astonished when we tell the following information;

-Furthermore, THC, the component that gives you the HIGH effect is actually, delta-9-tetrahydrocannabinol (Δ9-THC), or in other words one of the cannabinoids in the plant.
+- THC, the component in Cannabis that gives you the HIGH effect is actually called, delta-9-tetrahydrocannabinol (Δ9-THC), and it is one of the cannabinoids in the cannabis plant.

 - Cannabigerols (CBG);